 I had learned how to make an egg stick by taking a long stick and wiring on a loop of wire at one end …… then sewing the cut – off toe of one of Mums disused stockings into the loop ….
-I made little net at the end of the stick to dip eggs out of a nest with …..
-I would climb up a tree where there was nest like a pee wee’s mud nest right on a thin limb ….. by reaching with my stick you could scoop it in the nest and take out one egg.
-By withdrawing the stick in, you could take out the egg and put it in your mouth and bring it down to safety on the ground.
+I made a little net at the end of the stick to dip eggs out of a nest with …..
+I would climb up a tree where there was a nest like a pee wee’s mud nest right on a thin limb ….. by reaching with my stick you could scoop it in the nest and take out one egg.
+By withdrawing the stick in, you could take out the egg and put it in my mouth and bring it down to safety on the ground.

 A number of the eggs have great personal significance to me as they represented major discoveries of life and nature.

 - Blue Crane: one afternoon after school, I was wandering with Johnny Greentree down along the little creek which flowed through Whipp’s lower dairy paddock and we came upon a big red cedar tree.
 About four metres up in a high branch, a blue crane had made its thin twig flat nest on a stretching branch.
 The bird was on the nest and flew off on our approach and out of the nest fell a 40 mm long light blue egg.
 It wasn’t a full egg but only the shell of an egg from when the nestling had hatched out.
 The shell fell gently to the ground.